aklinker1/zero-factory/README.md

 **Features:**

-- Type-safe
+- ✅ Type-safe
-- Deeply merge overrides with default values
+- ✨ Deeply merge overrides with default values
-- Sequence generator for IDs
+- 🔢 Sequence generator for IDs
-- "traits" - define multiple variants of default values
+- 🎨 "traits" - define multiple variants of default values

 **Not Supported:**

 - **Class instances**: Only objects can be created.
 Factories will not create class instances.
-- **Randomized data**: There are a handful of very useful libraries for generating rand values for testing (`faker-js`, `chance`, `@ngneat/falso`, `casual`, etc).
+- **Randomized data**: There are already several mature libraries for generating randomized testing data (`@ngneat/falso`, `faker-js`, `chance`, `casual`, etc).

 ## Usage

 ### Factories

 Use `createFactory` to build an object factory.
-Object factories are simple functions that accept overrides and returns an object containing the default values and overrides.
+Object factories are simple functions that returns an object:

 ```ts
 const userFactory = createFactory<User>({